 Steno Diabetes Center North Denmark will be established in a new building that will be constructed near the new Aalborg University Hospital.
-In collaboration with North Denmark Regional Hospital, general practitioners and municipalities, the Center will improve the quality of the diabetes initiatives.
+In collaboration with North Denmark Regional Hospital, general practitioners and municipalities, the centre will improve the quality of the diabetes initiatives.

-About 5000–5500 people with diabetes are expected to be treated annually at the Center, but the ambition is that all the approximately 35,000 people with diabetes in the Region will notice an improvement in the quality of diabetes treatment.
+About 5000–5500 people with diabetes are expected to be treated annually at the centre, but the ambition is that all the approximately 35,000 people with diabetes in the Region will notice an improvement in the quality of diabetes treatment.

 Steno Diabetes Center North Denmark will have five core activities: patient-centred and evidence-based treatment of diabetes and prevention of late complications; clinical research; developing competencies and education and training; intersectoral collaboration in preventing diabetes; and early detection and treatment of diabetes.
-The fifth core activity will be a key focus area of the Center.
+The fifth core activity will be a key focus area of the centre.
 This will involve developing, testing, documenting and disseminating digital health solutions related to diabetes.

 “The ambition in establishing Steno Diabetes Center North Denmark is to improve the treatment of everyone with diabetes in the Region.”
 Sten Scheibye, Chairman of the Board, Novo Nordisk Foundation

 The quality, proximity, equality and coherence of diabetes initiatives will be in focus.
 Regardless of where people with diabetes are treated in the Region, the focus will be on ensuring that they receive uniform high-quality treatment.
-This will be supported by close collaboration between the Center and North Denmark Regional Hospital and through intersectoral collaboration with the municipalities and general practitioners.
+This will be supported by close collaboration between the centre and North Denmark Regional Hospital and through intersectoral collaboration with the municipalities and general practitioners.
 Digital health solutions, including telemedicine, will also provide support.

-On 7 December 2017, the Foundation’s Board approved a grant of DKK 795 million to the North Denmark Region for establishing and operating Steno Diabetes Center North Denmark after the Regional Council approved a detailed plan for the Center on 28 November 2017.
+On 7 December 2017, the Foundation’s Board approved a grant of DKK 795 million to the North Denmark Region for establishing and operating Steno Diabetes Center North Denmark after the Regional Council approved a detailed plan for the centre on 28 November 2017.